Sciprios/TrajectoryExtractorUI/README.md

 # TrajectoryExtractorUI
-A extraction tool for trajectories.
+An extraction tool for trajectories using Pysplit.